Thomas-Walker-Lynch/RT_gcc/README.md

 # RT CPP Extensions and GCC Toolchain

-> *Status: Core system functional.
-CPP extensions fully implemented for GCC 12.4.1 on Debian 12.10.
-Documentation in progress.*
+> *Status: Scripts build a standalone GCC 12.4.1 on Debian 12.10 with an option for RT's CPP extensions.
+Directives #macro and #assign are included.
+The builtin macros are being incorporated, and will hopefully be released soon.*

 This repository provides a standalone GCC installation toolkit with optional support for the RT extensions to the C preprocessor.
 It includes reusable build scripts, macro programming infrastructure, and documentation for the extended CPP environment.